USPTO Provides Limited Patent and Trademark Deadline Extensions Under the CARES ActJune 30, 2020 – Alerts

-The newly enacted Coronavirus Aid, Relief and Economic Security (CARES) Act provides applicants for U.S. patents and trademarks the opportunity to obtain temporary relief from certain deadlines as an increasing number of businesses face mandatory shutdowns due to the COVID-19 crisis.
+The Coronavirus Aid, Relief and Economic Security (CARES) Act provides applicants for U.S. patents and trademarks the opportunity to obtain temporary relief from certain deadlines as an increasing number of businesses face mandatory shutdowns due to the COVID-19 crisis.

 Use Caution Before Relying on Extended Deadlines

 Patent and trademark applicants and registrants should exercise caution before relying on the USPTO's extended deadlines under the CARES Act.
 First and foremost, patent application filing deadlines are not changed.
 The extended deadlines for patents only apply to granted patents and applications that have already been filed.

 Also, to qualify for any of the USPTO's extended deadlines, the late filing must be accompanied by a statement that the applicant, patent or trademark owner, inventor, attorney or agent, or petitioner was "personally affected" by the COVID-19 outbreak.
 This means that "the outbreak materially interfered with timely filing or payment."
 Patent and trademark applicants, owners and their representatives who contracted COVID-19, or applicants (such as healthcare providers) whose businesses are focused on COVID-19 response can likely state that the outbreak materially interfered with the filing.
 Patent and trademark applicants, owners and representatives with an affected family member likely also can make the statement.
 It's likely that applicants, owners and representatives who are subject to "stay at home" government mandates and who are caring for family members and/or home-schooling young children could also do so.
 Further, applicants with cash flow concerns due to business disruption should be able to make this statement, especially if the deadline involves payment of a fee.